CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 }
 ```

-The `config.json` is used by the Azure Machine Learning SDK to connect to your ML workspace.
+The `config.json` is used by the `Azure Machine Learning SDK` to connect to your `Azure Machine Learning workspace` running in Azure.

-Download [`utils.py`](../utils.py) and upload it into your Jupyter instance (copy and paste is easiest, make sure to actually copy the Python code).
+Download [`utils.py`](../utils.py) and upload it into your Jupyter instance (or click `New`, create an empty file called `utils.py` and copy/paste the content, but make sure to only copy the Python code).
+We'll need this file later for our Machine Learning example code.

 Finally, we can click the `New` button and create a new Notebook of type: `Python [conda env:AzureML]`.
 A new browser tab should open up and we can click the name `Untitled` and rename it to `challenge01.ipynb`.